Old-Fashioned Bread Pudding with Raisins

 - In a large saucepan or in the microwave, scald the milk until it forms a skin.
 Do not let it boil.

-- Place cubed bread in a large bowl, add melted butter, brown sugar, and salt.
+- Place cubed bread in a large bowl, add melted butter, brown sugar, granulated sugar, and salt.

 - Pour the hot milk mixture over the bread and let it stand for 5 minutes.